seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/README.txt

 This repository is for documenting the event, and the history of my commitment towards it.

+I try to update this repository once per week.
+If I don't get to an update on Tuesday, I will either catch back up on Wednesday or Thursday, although this isn't ideal.

 | **Redirect:** | [:octocat: `Takeout Tuesday`](https://github.com/seanpm2001/Takeout-Tuesdays/) |
 |---|---|
 | **Official:** | [:octocat: `Takeout Tuesdays`](https://github.com/seanpm2001/Takeout-Tuesdays/) |